robsimmons/abbot/README.md

 ABTs with Abbot
 ---------------

-Abbot takes an ABT specification
+Abbot takes a code generation approach to ABT specification.
+Instead of the operators and the corresponding information about their airities being passed to a functor, we can specify

 ```
 abt exp = Lam (exp.exp) | Ap (exp, exp)
 ```

-and compiles it into Standard ML signatures:
+Abbot takes this specification and compiles it into Standard ML signature specific to that abstract binding tree spec:

 ```
 signature EXP_VAR =